brulint/backtesting/README.md

 ## Disclamer

-_Quod de futuris non est determinata omnino veritas._
+_Quod de futuris non est determinata omnino veritas._ [^1]

+[^1]: "No truth can be determined with certainty about the future."
+Letter from Nostradamus to Henri II

 ## Download data